Noticing error code 229 on your Lennox® furnace?

 It’s best to let an Expert like one from All American Air Service Experts in Daytona Beach work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely satisfied with our furnace repair in Daytona Beach.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds later.

 Your HVAC will communicate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.